 The Local Authority will only fund care at home (referred to as social funding) if your assets are worth less than £23,500 in England, which we know that sadly for many families their financial situation exceeds.
-The figure for differs across the country and in Scotland is £26,500.
-To understand if you are eligible a care needs assessment will be completed by your local authority to see understand your specific needs.
-In addition, you will be required to do a means assessment, so the local authority can better understand your financial circumstances and how this impact on your ability to meet care fees.
+The figure differs across the country and in Scotland is £26,500.
+To understand if you are eligible, a care needs assessment will be completed by your local authority to understand your specific needs.
+In addition, you will be required to do a means assessment, so the local authority can better understand your financial circumstances and how this impacts on your ability to meet care fees.

 NHS continuing healthcare

 Healthcare in the UK is free at the point of delivery.
 Therefore, if you have an identified healthcare need and are receiving care for this in your own home, you may be eligible for NHS Continuing Healthcare funding, which is arranged and funded by your local Clinical Commissioning Group (CCG).
 If you feel you are entitled to this funding, you need to visit your GP who will complete an initial assessment and refer your case to the CCG for consideration.
-They will then ask you to complete full assessment with a multidisciplinary team of healthcare professionals so they can understand the complexity of your needs.
+They will then ask you to complete a full assessment with a multidisciplinary team of healthcare professionals so they can understand the complexity of your needs.